Frequently Asked Questions

 A desire to help cleanup Iowa’s rivers, a positive attitude, and the ability to have fun!

 You will also need some camping gear and other related equipment since your sleeping quarters will be the great outdoors.
-A checklist of suggested items to pack can be downloaded from the Iowa Project AWARE website.
+A checklist of suggested items to pack can be downloaded by here:

 A general rule of thumb when packing for AWARE is – pack everything you need for all types of weather, but pack as efficiently as possible.
 When in doubt, volunteers are encouraged to err on the side of preparedness and simplicity.
 With experience comes knowledge.
 Project AWARE is a great way to learn camping, paddling, and other outdoor skills from a variety of people.
 If you’re not sure about what to bring on Project AWARE, you are encouraged to contact the AWARE support staff with any questions you might have about packing for the cleanup.